4Subsea/fourinsight-campaigns-python/docs/user_guide/download_sensordata.rst

     campaign.get_sensor_data(drio_client, lmrp_sensor, filter_=channels.AG)

 Each sensor has a list of channels which in turn contain Timeseries ids.
-To access all timeseries that belong to all sensors of a certain campaign (e.g. to put them in a group):
+To access all timeseries that belong to all sensors of a certain campaign (e.g. if needing a list to put them in a timeseries group):

 .. code-block:: python